top of page

 Rabbi Jeff Salkin

-Rabbi.
-Writer.
-Thinker.
-Public speaker.
-Occasional troublemaker (in the best way).
+Author, speaker, activist for Jewish ideas.
 From the pulpit, on the page, or in the public square, Jeff Salkin brings bold Jewish thought to the questions shaping our shared future — with heart, humor, and a little chutzpah.

 Watch Jeff’s Rosh Hashanah Sermon on Antisemitism